 At military services, soldiers begin commemorations with a "gunfire breakfast" of coffee and rum, commemorating what those long-dead soldiers drank before going over the top.
 Dick Bradsell's iconic Espresso Martini, is similarly bracing.

 Today is also the anniversary of DNA going public

 On this day in 1963, James Watson and Francis Crick published an academic paper describing the double helix that creates the molecular structure of DNA.

 An iconic image, the double helix solved one of the biggest questions in biology - how genes pass between the generations - and opened the doors for a new field, genetics.
-From genetically modified food through to predicting cancer risk, from cloned sheep through to foetal screening, from glow in the dark rabbits through to mice with human ears, their discovery has absolutely transformed the world.
+From genetically modified food to predicting cancer risk, from cloned sheep to foetal screening, from glow-in-the-dark rabbits to mice with human ears, their discovery has absolutely transformed the world.

 To mark a discovery that's transformed our lives, we're enjoying a DNA cocktail, an easy-going 90s cocktail created by Emmanuel Audermatte.
 And we are toasting not just Crick and Watson but Rosalind Franklin, the researcher whose pioneering X-Ray photo enabled their discovery, and who never won a Nobel prize.